DR Congo Volcano Aftershocks Rattle Residents, Damage Buildings - UrduPoint

 But residents remain jittery.
 Hundreds are sheltering in a Rwandan refugee camp, and many are continuing to flee there, according to the Rwandan emergency situations ministry.

-Boats are ferrying hundreds of people from Goma to Bukavu, around 70 kilometres down the shore of Lake Kivu.
+Boats are ferrying hundreds of people from Goma to Bukavu, around 70 kilometres (45 miles) down the shore of Lake Kivu.

+"Everyone's afraid their house could collapse," said motorbike taxi driver Jacques Sibomana.
+"Children won't sleep" for fear of a new eruption.

 Its last major eruption, in 2002, claimed around 100 lives.